-Running up and down a stairwell is a great workout but it can get stale quickly.
-Stair exercises can shake the boredom up while also challenging the lower body even more.
-Add to that it's also a no-excuse workout — all you have to do is show up!
+Running up and down a stairwell is a great workout, but it can get stale quickly.
+Stair exercises can shake up the boredom while also challenging the lower body even more.
+Additionally, it's also a no-excuse workout — all you have to do is show up!
 Whether it's at your local park, office, or apartment building, we are pretty certain there is a stairwell near you.
-Learn these five easy moves and get ready to make the most of your next excursion to the park!
+Learn these five easy moves, and get ready to make the most of your next excursion to the park!

 Working out in the great outdoors can be absolutely invigorating.
 And getting your sweat on outside is not limited to running; you can strength train at a park using benches as props.
 Here are five full-body exercises that feel more like play than strength training.
 Press play, learn the moves, then take your workout outside.

 The blustery cold weather and snowy landscape may not deter you from sticking to your New Year's resolutions, but it's important to take the right precautions to minimize the risk of getting sick.
 Battling an illness takes time and energy that could be spent doing other things, not to mention the possibility of it derailing your fitness goals.
 Whether you exercise indoors or brave the outdoor temps, don't forget to prepare with these useful tips for staying healthy.

 - Clean equipment thoroughly: Fellow gym-goers are supposed to wipe down equipment after they're done, but just as a precaution, sanitize it before you use it.
 Or better yet, bring your own gear such as yoga mats, blocks, resistance bands, and even dumbbells to decrease your chances of coming in contact with other people's germs.

 - Use a towel for your sweat: Gyms are festering with germs in the Winter, and since touching your face is one surefire way to get sick, use a towel instead of your hands to wipe your perspiration.
 Then after your workout, be sure to wash up.